Code of Business Conduct

-Employees should endeavor to protect the Company's assets and ensure their efficient use.
-All Company assets should be used for legitimate business purposes and not for personal gain.
+Employees should endeavor to protect the Company’s assets and ensure their efficient use.
+All Company assets should be used only for legitimate business purposes and should never be used for personal gain.
 The use of Company funds or assets for any unlawful or unethical purpose is prohibited.

 Electronic Systems Usage

 WWE provides a variety of computer and network resources to its employees, allowing them to perform their duties efficiently and effectively.
 These resources are administered by the Information Technology Department (IT) and are subject to usage policies outlined as follows: